Where Are The Komodo Dragons Found

 Community-Based Conservation

 One of the most promising trends in Komodo dragon conservation is the increased involvement of local communities.
 Recognizing that the long-term survival of the dragons depends on the support of the people who share their habitat, conservation organizations are working to empower local communities through education, economic incentives, and participatory management.
-This approach aims to foster a sense of stewardship and ensure that conservation efforts are aligned with the needs and aspirations of the local population.
+This approach aims to develop a sense of stewardship and confirm that conservation efforts are aligned with the needs and aspirations of the local population.

 Technological Innovations in Monitoring